Modern technology has resulted in a proliferation of filter bag designs,

 Variations

-The LOFCLEAR® model represents a special purpose
+LOFCLEAR® model represents a special purpose

 multi-layer design to adsorb trace oils and entrap gelatinous/deformable